 Practitioners agreed that training is needed both to humanitarian aid work staff and for project beneficiaries in using such communication tools more effectively.

 3.3.
-Perceptions of current communication channels - Project Participants
+Perceptions of Current Communication Channels - By project participants

 In order to understand the preferences of current communication tools with NCA we asked project participants surveyed to rank their preferred methods of communicating with NCA staff.